 Campbell pulls his white iPhone out of his pocket and places it on one of the high tables in the Fashion School’s TechStyleLAB.
 “This is the most effective wearable technology out there, and the only clothing you need to support it is a pocket.”
 No one questions its success both technologically and aesthetically.
 Yet too many wearables fall short of that standard, meeting the aesthetic sensibilities not of the fashionistas, but of the young tech geeks.

 Even popular fitness trackers such as Fitbit or Jawbone only recently began to take appearance into account, notes Kevin Wolfgang, MFA, TechStyleLAB outreach program manager.
 Who really wants to wear a rubber bracelet?
 “I was stunned that it took so long for these companies to engage fashion firms like Dooney & Bourke to create pieces that were aesthetically appropriate,” Wolfgang says.
 “Women love tech.
 They’re interested in gadgets.
 But developers are ignoring this huge segment of the market.”

-From the perspective of Robin Bonatesta, a senior who double majors in fashion merchandising and computer science, wearable tech needs an intervention.
+From the perspective of Robin Bonatesta, a senior with a double major in fashion merchandising and computer science, wearable tech needs an intervention.
 “I hate wearable tech.
 All of it.
 It’s really frustrating to see engineers coming up with cool ideas but then totally ignoring the fashion side.”

 To remedy the disconnect, she helps prepare the fashion minded to collaborate with the tech savvy.
 Through the student organization HacKSU, which she co-leads, Bonatesta teaches fashion students and other beginners basic tech skills, such as how to create a website and do some coding.
 “And it’s been successful,” she says.